KokeCacao/chenhanke.me/_pages/miscellious.md

 toc: false
 kokicraft:
   - image_path: /assets/images/nail6.jpg
-    excerpt: 'This was a well-known Minecraft Server in China founded, hosted, and coded by myself in my 13 years old.
-It was my first buesness creating $500 USD per month in 2014.
-The most challenging aspect in hosting the server is to learn different techniques to prevent DDoS attacks, use SQL Databases, optimize experience, handling relationships with other competators, and program a game.
-During the process, many players and developers who enjoyed my server joined the team and helped creating texture, videos, ect... for my server.
-It is one of the most exciting experience for me dare to intrude into adult-society.'
-    url: /b/sample
-    btn_label: "..."
-    btn_class: "btn--primary"
-    section_name: "0"
-kokicraft:
-  - image_path: /assets/images/nail6.jpg
     excerpt: '**Video: A Youtuber recording his experience on my server**<br/>---<br/>Time: `2014-2018`<br/>Achievements: `First Buesness Created by Myself` `344,941 players` `$500 USD/month`<br/><br/> >> This is a well-known Minecraft Server in China founded, hosted, and coded by myself.
 In my 13 years old, it was my first business creating $500 USD per month.
 I learned how to host a server, prevent DDoS attacks, use SQL Databases, optimize the experience, handling relationships with other competitors, and program a game.
 During the process, many players and developers who enjoyed my server joined the team and helped to create texture, videos, etc... for my server.'
     url: /sample
     btn_label: "..."